equivalent/scrapbook2/archive/blogs/2015-12-21-chromebook-is-a-good-choice-for-web-developers.md

 know you're usually watching some screencasts on the phone or listening some podcasts.

+And if you are really concern about internet being down in the office and you not able to work, you can have old comupter somewhere in the corrner of the office and ssh-ing to it via a chromebook and writing your code there.

 ## Security

 Chromebook by very definition is secure ([Chromebook security](https://support.google.com/chromebook/answer/3438631?hl=en-GB)).